ionic-team/capacitor-site/pages/docs/web/pwa-elements.md

 <img src="/assets/img/docs/pwa-elements.png" style="height: 200px" />

 This UI is implemented using web components.
-Due to the magic of Shadow DOM, these components should not conflict with your own UI.
+Due the elements being encapsulated by the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), these components should not conflict with your own UI.

 ## Installation